TICKET FAQS

 READ MORE »

-Yes and you can stay with us for 4 nights–Thursday to Sunday and leave Monday.
-But (as per the answer above) if you have a weekend ticket you don’t have to stay on site–you can come and go.
-Anyone coming on site needs a weekend ticket.
-They are not included in any travel or accommodation packages.
+Yes and you can stay with us for 4 nights – Thursday to Sunday – and leave Monday.
+But if you have a weekend ticket you don’t HAVE to stay on site – you can come and go.
+Just be aware of gate times for re-entry if you’re staying off site

 Q Where can I find out about Accessibility?